Ebrahiminegin67/XAI_multi_agent/README.md

 ## Introduction
 ### Background
-Modern enterprise decision systems increasingly rely on semantic knowledge graphs and multi-agent reasoning frameworks.
-These systems can analyze policies, budgets, and operational constraints, and make human-like decisions through coordinated agent behavior.
-However, for real-world adoption, organizations require **transparency**, **auditability**, and **human oversight** over automated decisions.
+The Decision-Making Group is developing two complementary AI frameworks:
+1. **An ontology-driven knowledge graph (KG) architecture** combined with multi-agent semantic reasoning for reliable decision-making.
+2. **A dynamic multi-agent system** capable of progressive expert-level upskilling, enabling adaptive execution of complex tasks requiring human-like micro-decisions.

+Together, these systems aim to enable enterprise AI assistants that can reason, coordinate, learn, and execute decisions in a structured and interpretable way.

+However, enterprise adoption requires more than backend intelligence.
+Organizations need:
+- transparency into automated reasoning,
+- meaningful human oversight, and
+- user-centered control over semantic decision systems.

+A major challenge is how to expose complex reasoning, highlight the most relevant explanations, and provide intuitive human control — **without overwhelming users**.

 ### Thesis Goal
-This project aims to design and prototype an **XAI-driven control layer** that exposes the internal reasoning of a semantic decision-making system.
+This thesis aims to design and prototype an **XAI-driven control layer** that unifies and exposes the capabilities of semantic reasoning and multi-agent decision systems.

-The goal is to provide:
+The objective is to provide:
 - human-readable explanations,
+- progressive disclosure of reasoning,
 - conflict detection and resolution insights,

-    - structured decision traces,
+- structured decision traces, and

-    - and an interface for supervising or overriding agent decisions.
+- a web interface for supervising or overriding automated decisions.

-This prototype integrates:
+The prototype integrates:

-    1. a lightweight ontology/knowledge graph,
+1. an ontology / knowledge graph,

-    2. a multi-agent reasoning system, and
+2. a multi-agent reasoning architecture,

-    3. an explainability + control interface.
+3. an explainability data layer, and
+4. a web-based interaction and control interface.

-## Goal
+## Goal of the Document
 In this Architectural Solution document, I assume a **_hypothetical scenario_** where the goal is to design an **explainable Agentic AI Control Layer** that allows users to understand and interact with autonomous agents making complex decisions.
 This scenario involves the following key objectives:
 1. Design a domain ontology that captures the relevant concepts, relationships, and decision-making criteria for the agents.